 The Nandagikendan (Seek to Learn) Academy provides high school students with the core knowledge of what it takes to get started in college, and how to be successful in college.
-Participants have the opportunity to live on the college campus, complete real college work, and hear first-hand from those who have been there and are successful, all while having fun and building relationships.
+During the summer Academy, participants can stay on the college campus, complete real college work, and hear first-hand from those who have been there and are successful, all while having fun and building relationships.
+Local area high schools can participate in the academic year Academy to provide students with monthly or bimonthly opportunities to explore college and career options through hands-on experiences and campus visits.
+The Academy also provides dorm students a week-long orientation to learn about campus resources, connect with FDLTCC employees, and team build with peers.